hyperledger/aries-rfcs/features/0270-protocol-test-suite/README.md

 * **DON'T** test governance, policy, regulatory compliance, or similar high-level concerns outside fundamental interoperability.
 * **DON'T** require manual interaction.
 * **DON'T** artificially link one protocol's results to another's.
-* **DON'T** attempt to release the test suite in synch with other Aries artifacts.
+* **DON'T** attempt to release the test suite in sync with other Aries artifacts.
 Rather, use an independent release cadence that many uncoordinated agent projects can leverage per their own convenience.
 * **DON'T** impose uncomfortable process, tool, or architecture constraints on builders of agents.
 A developer should be able to start using the test suite after their agent is designed and built, with little or no retrofit friction.
 * **DON'T** require that the test suite be runnable by an independent third party; trust results as reported by an agent's own developers.
 The suite might be relevant in a certification process, but is not intended to embody a certification process in and of itself.
 * **DON'T** impose build-time, install-time, or test-time dependencies that unduly burden agent developers or test suite contributors.